-Whether the legends of birds being messengers between the gods and mortals is true or not in the present world makes no difference.
+Whether the legends of birds being messengers between the gods and mortals is true or not in the present world makes no difference, the weapon works the same.

 Here is some examples of birds that you may or may not have in your fantasy world, and how a bolt made from their feathers would behave.